-Contractor will refer telephonic requests to the paratransit service Contractors for persons with disabilities.
-Contractor shall accept and transfer passengers under the Americans with Disabilities Act.
-In certain situations, a passenger may be better served by the use of a Dial-A- Ride.
+Contractor will refer telephonic requests as appropriate to the transit service that best meets the needs of the passenger.
+Contractor shall accept and transfer passengers under the tenets of the Americans with Disabilities Act.
+In certain situations, a passenger may be better served by the use of a Dial-A- Ride or the fixed route system.
 Contractor staff shall provide referrals that suit the passenger's needs.